-But then I started wondering how could I not like curry?
+But then I started wondering how could I not like curries?
 I mean, the combo of the sweet & spicy flavors is so similar to Greek and Moroccan cooking, both of which I love.
-As soon as I saw the spice mixture that was typically used in curry powders, I was on board.
+As soon as I realized that, I was on board.

 Still, I didn’t want to end up with a ton of curry if for some strange reason I didn’t like it, so I went to the Spice House and just bought an ounce of yellow curry powder (one of the reasons why I love this store, besides their awesome spices, is the fact that you can buy just a tiny bag of any spice).
 And then, like most new things I buy, it sat in my cabinet for a while until I remembered it was there.